-POYA INTERNATIONAL CO., LTD. STATEMENT OF CHANGES IN PROPERTY, PLANT AND EQUIPMENT-COST FOR THE YEAR ENDED DECEMBER 31, 2021
+POYA INTERNATIONAL CO., LTD. STATEMENT OF CHANGES IN PROPERTY, PLANT AND EQUIPMENT-COST FOR THE YEAR ENDED DECEMBER 31, 2022 (Expressed in thousands of New Taiwan dollars)

 Please refer to Note 6(5) for the information related to property, plant and equipment.